 The City and the South East Regional Centre for Urban Landcare have developed two very helpful brochures to help residents plan more environmentally friendly gardens.
 Matching the two main soils types of the City, the brochures provide a comprehensive list of suitable native plants, as well as detailed information on:

 The Grow Local East Coastal brochure is provided for gardens on heavier soils in the eastern parts of the City and for the more sandy soils in the western parts of the City, the Grow Local Plants Central brochure is more appropriate.
 These brochures can be located in the related links below.

-The City has through the Switch your thinking! program, worked with the Great Gardens program to run workshops for the gardening community in our region.
+The City through the Switch your thinking! program, runs gardening and sustainability workshops for the community in our region.
 The workshops provide great advice for creating gardens that are more sustainable and have a more positive environmental impact.